A general nonlinear characterization of stochastic incompleteness: Introduction

-\item \emph{Strict} positivity is necessary.
-In fact, if $\psi$ vanishes in the interval $(0,b)$ for some $b>0$, then any constant lying in such interval is a nontrivial solution of \eqref{eqe}, regardless of the stochastic incompleteness of $M$.
-However, we will see in Corollary \ref{cor-gen-prs} that this requirement can somehow be relaxed provided the subsolution is ``large enough''.
+\begin{oss}[Assumptions on $\psi$]\rm Let us comment on the sharpness of the class $ \mathfrak{C}^+ $ we consider. \begin{itemize} \item \emph{Positivity} away from $0$ is necessary.
+In fact, if $\psi$ vanishes in the interval $(0,b)$ for some $b>0$, then any constant lying in such an interval is a nontrivial solution to \eqref{eqe}, regardless of the stochastic incompleteness of $M$.